up-n-atom/8311/docs/posts/install-the-8311-community-firmware-on-the-was-110.md

             ping 192.168.11.1
             ```

-4. Once rebooted, enjoy the labor of love of the 8311 community.
-As a first step, it is recommended to perform a
+4. Once rebooted, enjoy this labor of love from the 8311 community.
+As a first step, we recommend performing a
 [supplementary upgrade].

 ## Supplementary upgrades